...

 In 2011, 12-year-old Garrett Phillips was killed in Potsdam, New York.
 This case shook the community and became one of the most talked-about investigations in the area.

 Nick Hillary became a key focus during the investigation.
 Years later, he went to trial.
+In September 2016, Oral “Nick” Hillary was found not guilty of second-degree murder.

 This was a bench trial, meaning the decision came from a judge, not a jury.

-Why this became such a big story
+Why did this become such a big story?

 This case gained national attention because it involved: